 - 1. Discontinue power to dryer. - 2.
 Follow procedure for removal of main door assembly. - 3.
 Follow procedure for removal of front panel assembly. - 4.
-Disassemble hinge pad from front panel by removing the phillips head screws located on the back side of the front panel, which hold the hinge pad to the front panel.
+Disassemble hinge pad from front panel by removing the Phillips head screws located on the back side of the front panel.